MustafaAlkulani/altamize/readme.md

 # altamize
- website system for collage mangment
+  Awhole website system for collage mangment   for Altamize collage .